Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

 \subsubsection{Generic 1-parameter families of gradients in dimension 3}

-In this subsection, we summarize results of Palis and Takens~\cite{PT83}, following the notation of Vegter~\cite{Vegter85}.
+We now turn to the results of Palis and Takens~\cite{PT83}, following the notation of Vegter~\cite{Vegter85}.
+We will translate the bifurcations occurring in generic 1-parameter families of gradients to moves on Heegaard diagrams in Proposition~\ref{prop:1-param}.
+For the following definition, see Vegter~\cite[p.~122]{Vegter85} and Palis--Takens~\cite[Section~2.a]{PT83}.

-\begin{definition} Let $v$ be a vector field on a 3-manifold $M$.
-Two invariant submanifolds $A$ and $B$ of $v$ have a \emph{quasi-transversal tangency} if they intersect in a phase curve $\g$ that is not a single point, and at some (and hence every) point $r \in \g$, the following two conditions hold: \begin{enumerate}[label=(\roman*)] \item $\dim(T_r A + T_r B) = 2$; so we have three cases: \begin{enumerate} \item $\dim A = 2$ and $\dim B = 2$, \item $\dim A = 1$ and $\dim B = 2$, \item $\dim A = 2$ and $\dim B = 1$. \end{enumerate} \item In case~\ref{item:dim-2-2}, we impose the condition that the tangency between $A$ and $B$ is as generic as possible in the following sense.
-Let $S$ be a smooth 2-dimensional cross-section for $v$, containing $r$.
-Take coordinates $(x_1, x_2)$ on a neighborhood of $r$ in $S$, in which $A \cap S = \{x_2 = 0\}$, while $B \cap S$ is of the form $\{x_2 = F(x_1)\}$ for some smooth function $F$.
-Condition~\ref{item:QT1} amounts to $F(0) = 0$ and $\frac{dF}{dx}(0) = 0$.
+\begin{definition} Let $v$ be a vector field on a 3-manifold~$M$.
+Two invariant submanifolds~$A$ and~$B$ of~$v$ have a \emph{quasi-transversal tangency} if their intersection has a connected integral curve~$\g$ that is not a single point, and at some (and hence every) point $r \in \g$, the following two conditions hold: \begin{enumerate}[label=(QT-\arabic*)] \item $\dim(T_r A + T_r B) = 2$; so we have three cases: \begin{enumerate}[ref=(QT-\arabic{enumi}\alph*)] \item $\dim A = 2$ and $\dim B = 2$, \item $\dim A = 1$ and $\dim B = 2$, \item $\dim A = 2$ and $\dim B = 1$. \end{enumerate} \item In case~\ref{item:dim-2-2}, we impose the condition that the tangency between~$A$ and~$B$ is as generic as possible in the following sense.
+Let~$S$ be a smooth 2-dimensional cross-section for $v$, containing~$r$.
+Take coordinates $(x_1, x_2)$ on a neighborhood of~$r$ in~$S$, in which $A \cap S = \{x_2 = 0\}$, while $B \cap S$ is of the form $\{x_2 = F(x_1)\}$ for some smooth function $F$.
+Condition~\ref{item:QT1} amounts to $F(0) = 0$ and $\frac{dF}{dx_1}(0) = 0$.
 In addition, we require that

 \end{enumerate} \end{definition}